Solve the binary paint shop problem with QAOA

 import itertools

-from sympy import symbols, Float, symarray
+from sympy import Float, symarray

 from qctrlvisualizer import QCTRL_STYLE_COLORS